Pacific Coast Highway – Santa Monica CA

 Description

-At the north and south ends of this segment of the PCH, there are access ramps from Ocean Avenue on top of the bluff (known as the California Incline and Moomat Ahiko Way).
-At the south end, beneath the Colorado Ave Viaduct (a pedestrian crossing), lies the tunnel where Interstate 10 emerges onto the PCH.
-The ramps and tunnel were apparently funded by the federal government, too.
-Further confirmation is needed on that.
+At the north and south ends of this segment of PCH, there are access ramps from Ocean Avenue on top of the bluff (known as the California Incline and Moomat Ahiko Way, respectively).
+At the south end, beneath the Colorado Avenue Viaduct (a pedestrian crossing), lies the tunnel where Interstate 10 emerges onto PCH.
+The ramps and tunnel were apparently funded by the federal government, too (but confirmation is needed).

 Source notes